seud0nym/tch-gui-unhide/utilities/README.md

- -b             Only restore the booted bank overlay -p             Only restore the not booted bank overlay -v             Verbose mode (list files as they are restored) -R             Do NOT reboot after restore is completed
+ -b             Only restore the booted bank overlay -p             Only restore the not booted bank overlay -v             Verbose mode (list files as they are restored) -n             Do NOT reboot after restore is completed
                   This is the default if only the not booted bank is being restored.
  -U             Download the latest version of $SCRIPT from GitHub